 You have to approach this like you would any other online brand.
 The goal when trying to sell a product is twofold, and that extends to affiliate marketers when they sell to them.

 On the one hand, you can approach this as if you are your own brand.
 You’ll have to build a website, start a social media account, and then create content that adds value to your target audience.

 So in one instance, the answer to the question “how long does it take?” is really better phrased like this:

 How long does it take to build an audience and earn their trust?

 Many successful affiliate marketers focus on building compelling content first.
 Then, they worry about revenue.
 But that’s just one example.

 On the other hand, you could take a more incognito approach and choose to rely on affiliate advertising.
 Your role would be to create an ad and shoulder and budget obligations.
 You still have the same goal of making a sale, but no one would ever have to know your name or see your website.

 When you utilize paid ads, the timeline for making a sale can be much shorter provided you know what you’re doing.

 Either way, you have to start by providing value that draws attention, and then you move to capitalize on that opportunity.

-It also helps if you truly believe in the product your selling, as that creates a more genuine conversation with your audience.
+It also helps if you truly believe in the product you're selling, as that creates a more genuine conversation with your audience.
 You can certainly build an affiliate business around any product, but that doesn’t mean you should.